Meshy-bk/IOT_SMART_HOME_leak_project/README.md

 The system:
 - Collects sensor data (leak + flow/pressure)
 - Logs readings/events to a local DB (`iot.db`)
+    (The included iot.db file is a sample log database provided for demonstration and validation purposes.)

 - Detects warnings/alarms
 - Automatically **closes a main water valve** and **activates a siren** on leak detection
 - Provides a GUI dashboard with **Reset**, **manual valve control**, and live status